leehyon/koh-garden/content/setup/manage-git-submodules.md

 ---
 title: Manage Git Submodules
 draft: false
+date: 2024-07-10
 tags:
     - git
 ---

 > [!important]
 > If you make changes to a submodule's repository, be sure to commit and push those changes **separately**.
 Then, in your main project, commit the updated reference to the submodule.
 > Submodules are indeed particularly well-suited for repositories that are **rarely updated** and **stable**.

 ## Common commands